Reed vs Hill Elementary: B vs A in Two Districts (2025 TEA)

 You might lean toward Reed Elementary if:

-- You want to stay under $500,000 and still be in a strong school district
+• You want to stay closer to the $500,000 range and still be in a strong school district

-- You value the Leander ISD brand and want access to Vista Ridge or Cedar Park High for the long term
+• You value the Leander ISD brand and want access to Vista Ridge High School for the long term

 You might lean toward Hill Elementary if:

-- TEA scores are a top priority and you want a proven A rated campus
+• An A rated campus is a top priority and you want a proven track record

-If I am being honest, Hill is the stronger school by the numbers and it is not particularly close right now.
-But Reed gives you access to Leander ISD at a significantly lower price point, and Leander ISD as a district consistently ranks among the best in the metro.
-A 73 on the TEA scale is not where you want to stay, but one year does not erase the district’s overall track record.
-For buyers who need the math to work at a lower price, Reed is worth a serious look.
+If I am being honest, Hill is the stronger school on the 2025 TEA rating and the gap is real.
+But Reed gives you access to Leander ISD at a meaningfully lower price point, and Leander ISD as a district earned a B overall in 2025 ([Community Impact](https://communityimpact.com/austin/lake-travis-westlake/education/2025/08/15/leander-isd-receives-a-b-in-2024-25-tea-accountability-ratings/)) and consistently ranks among the better districts in the metro.
+A B at Reed paired with the Stiles to Vista Ridge feeder is a perfectly defensible long term plan for buyers who need the math to work.

 Frequently Asked Questions